Welcome

 We are a signatory of Southampton City Council’s Green City Charter and share a vision of a cleaner, greener, healthier and more sustainable city.
 Through the actions we take as an institution we are helping to deliver their Green City Plan 2030.

-The University’s sustainability work is guided by Solent Sustainability Group, chaired by our Chief Operations Officer and comprising representatives from academic departments, professional services and the Students' Union.
-The Group is responsible for ensuring Solent is meeting its environmental commitments and embedding sustainable practices in all areas of the institution.
-The Environmental and Sustainability Enabling Plan lays out the projects and actions which the University will undertake to 2025.
+The University’s sustainability work is guided by Solent Sustainability Group, chaired by our Pro Vice-Chancellor for Research Academic Strategy Planning and comprising representatives from academic departments, professional services and the Students' Union.
+The Group is responsible, on behalf of the Vice-Chancellor's Group (VCG), for providing strategic leadership and governance for embedding sustainability practices within the culture of the institution.
+The current Environmental and Sustainability Enabling Plan sets measurable goals and outlines the actions needed to achieve those objectives up to 2025.
 Solent Sustainability Group meets three times a year to check progress of the Enabling Plan and review policies including the Environmental Policy, Sustainable and Ethical Procurement Policy, and Sustainable Food Policy.

 Reducing our carbon footprint

-The CMP will identify projects and actions for reducing emissions across every area of the University’s operations, including the carbon footprint of our business travel, commuting and procurement activities.
-New building developments and refurbishment projects are also providing opportunities to lower carbon emissions and incorporate best sustainable practices in design and construction.
-The University’s most recent developments - The Spark and Solent Sports Complex - have both achieved BREEAM Excellent rating.
+Refurbishment of our existing buildings provide further opportunities to lower carbon emissions and incorporate best sustainable practices in design and construction.
+The University’s most recent developments, the Spark and Solent Sports Complex, both achieved a BREEAM Excellent rating.

 We are also taking action to decarbonise our finances.
 In April 2020, Solent’s Vice Chancellor signed the People & Planet Fossil Free Declaration after the University fully divested from fossil fuels.
 We hold no investments in extractor fossil fuel companies and never will invest in these companies.